rubysolo/dentaku/README.md

     => 16

 A number of functions are also supported.
 Okay, the number is currently two, but more will be added soon.
-The current function are `round` and `if`, and they work like their counterparts in Excel:
+The current functions are `round` and `if`, and they work like their counterparts in Excel:

     calculator.evaluate('if (pears < 10, 10, 20)', :pears => 5)